 - Fiction - a great choice, with something for everyone to enjoy

-- Information and facts to help with school topics or just to read for the fun of
+- Information and facts to help with school topics or just to read for the fun of finding out

 One Card, one library

 If you are at secondary school you might already have a school library card which will give you access to both your school and public library.
 Ask your school librarian for details.